DevMoath/Weather-App/README.md

 # Weather App
-Weather App with Dark sky API to let you know the temperature degree.
+Discover the temperature degree with Dark sky API.

 ## Table of Content
 * [Technologies Used](#technologies-used)